 Making A Difference in Our County

-Although Montgomery County does not have a Family and Consumer Sciences (FCS) agent based in the county Extension office, we strive to assist local residents with their questions.
-Common questions cover food safety, food preservation, dealing with mold and mildew, nutrition, family budgeting, SNAP-Ed materials and more.
-These issues and others are answered through a wide variety of free UGA Extension publications available at the county office and through phone conferences with Family and Consumer Sciences agents from surrounding counties.
-Neighboring FCS agents often conduct programming that Montgomery County residents are welcome to attend.
-Our office provides that scheduling information.
+Although Montgomery County does not have a Family and Consumer Sciences (FACS) agent based in the county Extension office, we strive to assist local residents with their questions.
+Common questions cover food safety, food preservation, dealing with mold and mildew, nutrition, family budgeting, Supplemental Nutrition Assistance Program Education (SNAP-Ed) materials and more.
+These issues and others are answered through a wide variety of free UGA Extension publications available at the county office and phone conferences with FACS agents from surrounding counties.
+Neighboring FACS agents often conduct programming that our county residents are welcome to attend.